chris-belcher/electrum-personal-server/README.md

 [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html)
 and [bitcointalk thread](https://bitcointalk.org/index.php?topic=2664747.msg27179198).
 See also the Bitcoin Wiki [pages](https://en.bitcoin.it/wiki/Clearing_Up_Misconceptions_About_Full_Nodes) on [full nodes](https://en.bitcoin.it/wiki/Full_node).

-See also the Electrum bitcoin wallet [website](https://electrum.org/).

 ## How To

-* Download and install python3 and a Bitcoin full node version 0.16 or higher.
-Make sure you [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
+* If you dont already have them, download and install python3 and Bitcoin Core version 0.16 or higher.
+Make sure you
+[verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
 The Bitcoin node must have wallet enabled, and must have the RPC server switched on (`server=1` in bitcoin.conf).

+* If you dont already have it, download and install [Electrum bitcoin wallet](https://electrum.org/), and set up your Electrum wallet (for example by linking your hardware wallet).
+To avoid damaging privacy by connecting to public Electrum servers, disconnect from the internet first or run Electrum with the command line argument `--server localhost:50002:s`.

-* Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases) or clone the git repository.
+* Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases) of Electrum Personal Server or clone the git repository.
 Enter the directory and rename the file `config.cfg_sample` to `config.cfg`.

 * Edit the file `config.cfg` to configure everything about the server.
 Add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
 Master public keys for an Electrum wallet can be found in the Electrum client menu `Wallet` -> `Information`.

 * Run `./server.py` on Linux or double-click `run-server.bat` on Windows.
 The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
 If the wallets contain